PreciousOseghale/CodePath-To-Do_List/README.md

 # CodePath-To-Do_List

-# Project 1 - *Name of App Here*
+# Project 1 - *ToDo List*

-**To-Do App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**To-Do List** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Precious Oseghale**